Can I Sue a Trampoline Park If I Signed a Waiver?

 If your child was harmed at a trampoline park in Kentucky, you can make an injury claim even if you signed a waiver.

 Over the last few years, the popularity of trampoline parks has skyrocketed.
-There were only three of these facilities in the United States less than a decade ago.
+There were only three of these facilities in the United States a decade ago.
 But now, countless trampoline parks have sprung up all across the country.
-Within Kentucky particularly, parks like Altitude, Sky Zone, Get Air, and more have become public hotspots.
+Within Kentucky particularly, parks like Altitude, Sky Zone, DEFY, and more have become public hotspots.

-However, while a day out at these facilities can be dun, lack of regulation and improper operation have resulted in poor safety standards and dangerous parks, putting guests at risk of severe injury or death.
+While these facilities can offer a fun activity for children and teens, lack of regulation and improper operation often put guests at risk of severe injury or death.

 If your child has been hurt at a trampoline park in Kentucky, contact our firm to get the compensation your child deserve.